khalil1608/jQuery-Chrono-Circle/README.md

 I’d suggest sticking to the `#aaa` color for placeholder text, as it’s the default in most browsers that support `@placeholder`.
 If you really want to, though, you can [style the placeholder text in some of the browsers that natively support it](https://stackoverflow.com/a/2610741/96656).

 ## Installation
-Download the code from GitHub and copy the dist directory to your project.
+Download the code from GitHub and copy the assets directory to your project.
 Include the following lines of code in the <head> section of your HTML.

 ```